-ENG 112: English Composition II 3 units, Hybrid Contact Hours: 22.5 + 22.5 online
+ENG 112: English Composition II 3 units, Online Contact Hours: 45

 Strengthens and develops writing skills covered in ENG 111, emphasizing research techniques and the necessity of logical support, structure, style, and documentation.
 Students are encouraged to consider their professional and academic goals as they conduct their research.
 Breadth of Knowledge Distribution Area: English.